jaffarkeikei/jaffarkeikei/README.md

 🔹 Explore the field of Artificial Intelligence / Machine Learning and their interaction with systems programming.

-🔹 Improve my problem-solving skills by solving complex algorithms and data structure problems.
+🔹 Improve my problem-solving skills by making problem solving a habit, joining LeetCode The Hard way Community.

 🔹 Collaborate with other developers on projects that solve real-world problems.